Setting up public key authentication over SSH

 If a group of commands or command list are used frequently, such list of commands can be stored in a file so that they are analyzed and executed by a shell as a single entity.

-Shell scripts are text files and can be created with an editors like vi, emacs, pico etc.
+A file containing such command names is called a shell script.
+Shell scripts are text files and can be created with an editors like vi, emacs, pico etc. |

-Continue reading Shell Scripts
+Continue reading NMAP Scan

 E-Business